-The name “orangutan” literally translates into English as “man of the forest”.
-It comes from Malay and Bahasa Indonesian orang (man) and hutan (forest).
+The name “orangutan” literally translates into English as “person of the forest”.
+It comes from Malay and Bahasa Indonesian orang (person) and hutan (forest).

 Orangutans are extremely intelligent creatures who clearly have the ability to reason and think.
 Their similarity to us is uncanny.
 Baby orangutans cry when they’re hungry, whimper when they’re hurt and smile at their mothers.
 They express emotions just like we do: joy, fear, anger, surprise… it’s all there.
 If you take a few minutes and watch an orangutan, you’ll swear they’re just like us.
 And they kind of are…